61izzy/HACK-Assembler/README.md

 # Hack-Assembler

 An assembler written in C++ for the Hack assembly language used in the nand2tetris course.
-The assembler will translate Hack assembly programs into executable Hack binary code, assuming that the assembly code is error-free.
+The assembler will translate Hack assembly programs into executable Hack binary code.

 To run:
 ```